Web-Development-Environments-2023/assignment1-idangal11/README.md

 # David Ben-Gurion Website
-The web site is about David Ben-Gurion, the primary national founder of the State of Israel and the first prime minister of Israel.
+The website is about David Ben-Gurion, the primary national founder of the State of Israel and the first prime minister of Israel.